 To rename a saved query, click on the pencil icon by the header and enter the desired display name.
 Click "enter" or outside of the area to save the updated name.

 Share your queries as often as you want.
 You can share URLs with other users who also have access to the same organization.
 As each part of the query is built, the results update and the URL is updated so that in-progress searches can be shared in an email, chat, and so forth.

 On the Discover page, each saved query card has an ellipsis that will open a context menu.
 From here, you can delete the query.
 This action is irreversible.
-You can also delete the query within the Query Results view by clicking the trash can in the upper right.
+You can also delete the query within the query results view by clicking the "Delete Saved Query" option in the context menu.